Real-Time-Kodi/PiBAN/README.md

  * The PI is slow.
 Expect this to take a while.

 ### Todo
- * Supply a pre-made SD card image.
+ * Add support to a single-board computer with a SATA port like orange-pi.
+ * Support ATA secure erase.
  * Lock SD card writes to prevent SD card corruption when the PI is unplugged.